The Sabbath

 The process of receiving the commandments did not begin until the third day after arriving at Sinai (Ex 19:11).

-Note.
-The Hebrew verb ‘give’ (Strong’s H5414) is in the Perfect (qatal) form, which refers to something completed.
-Thus God had already given the Sabbath.
+In Ex 16:29 above, the Hebrew verb ‘give’ (Strong’s H5414) is also in the Perfect tense (see section 5.1), which denotes a completed action.
+Thus God, at the time of the manna incident, had already given the Sabbath.

 Also, Abraham kept God’s commandments, statutes and laws - long before Sinai: